 For those buses, you will pay an equally 7,000 VND for each ride; except for the bus, number 86 from Hanoi Station to Noi Bai Airport.
 Each ride on Express bus 86 cost you 35,000 VND, the bus is the best way to move from Noi Bai airport to the city, and it stops at some places near the Old Quarter.

 The service on the bus has improved significantly recently.
 While the bus attendants can’t speak English or very limited English, they can understand English, and frequent passengers are students so they can use English and they are more than happy to help you with direction and translation.

 There is a new sightseeing tour in Hanoi by double-decker buses with flexible bus stops at different visiting sites in Hanoi.

 Getting around the city by bus

-Express Bus 86 – Noi Bai Airport to Hanoi city center
+Express Bus 86 – Noi Bai Airport to Hanoi city centre

-The buses stand out with bright red and yellow colors with English and Vietnamese signs.
+The buses stand out in bright red and yellow colours with English and Vietnamese signs.
 It will take roundly 1 hour from Noi Bai Airport to City Centre, each bus is 25 minutes apart from the other.
 The earliest bus is at 5.05 am at Hanoi Railway Station, and at 6.18 am at Terminal 1 – Noi Bai Airport.